 Moringa is a common member in the Indian pantry.
 What is unusual is the powder form of the leaves now available in over-priced jars.
 Touted as a superfood, it has the optics of matcha (Japanese green tea) including the grassy flavor and a hint of bitterness.
 Moringa marries the batis well, pushing the latter’s health-index off the charts.
 This goes very well with kalamata-hummus, a reinterpretation of the classic dal-bati duo.

 I pair the moringa-less bati with a Sicilian jam (thanks to Filippo).
 This unusual confiture is made from Indian Fig and coffee beans.
-BTW, the fruit’s name is a misnomer, thanks to history.

 Enjoy the batis as hors-d’œuvre or as dinner rolls!